CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ## Project structure

 - **`cromwell.config.js`** - [Optional config file for your Theme/Plugin.](/docs/development/module-config)
 - **`src/pages`** - Directory for Next.js pages.
 By default, there's `index.tsx` created by CLI.
-You can rename it to .jsx if you don't want to work with TypeScript (which is discouraged).
+You can rename it to .jsx if you don't want to work with TypeScript.
 - **`static`** - Directory for static files (images).
 After installation of this Theme by end-user files from `static` directory will be copied into `public` directory of the CMS, from where they will be served to the frontend.
 In your code you can access static files of your Theme through the following pattern: `/themes/${packageName}/${pathInStaticDir}`.
 Image example:  `<img src="/themes/@cromwell/theme-store/free_shipping.png" />`

 ## Compile